Skip to Main Content

 Students are required to earn a grade of B or better to successfully fulfill the capstone requirement, which is necessary to graduate from both the MA and MPA programs.
 Students with a grade lower than B or an incomplete will be required to take a second capstone course.
 A student has only two chances to achieve a grade of B or better in the capstone course.
 Regardless of grade, students who take an Incomplete in the course are considered not to have successfully fulfilled the capstone requirement and will be required to take a second capstone class.

 Typically, MPA students will take in the class in their final semester, although exceptions may be made to allow MPA students to take the class in the semester prior to graduating.
+The prerequisites for capstone are PUBAFRS 6000, PUBAFRS 6040, PUBAFRS 6050 or 7553 and PUBAFRS 6080.
+It is advised that all core courses are completed prior to enrollment in a capstone course to best prepare students for success in the class.
 MA students are required to take the capstone course in the semester in which they intend to graduate.

 Students are encouraged to take capstone classes that focus on a particular topic related to their interests.
 However, they also have the option of registering for the 7900: Research Paper capstone class, in which students may work independently on a topic of their own choosing.
 Students opting to enroll in the 7900 class must submit for approval the following items at least six weeks prior to the start of the semester in which they will enroll in the class.